ahugo93/Milestone-Project-1-Browser-Game/README.md

 The pseudocode should describe in plain, simple language the logic of the game.
 Describe the logic involved in player decisions.
   - What are the choices available to the player?

-    The player has 10 attempts with 1 hint per game at guessing the key word.
+    The player has 10 attempts at guessing the key word.
-    The alphabet with be shown below guesses will remove letters.
-    Player can also choose to click the hint button for a hint or play again to restart or try a different key word.
+    The keyboard is used to input letters and container will be on screen of wrong letters.

-  - What happens when the player makes a choice? if the player guesses a letter correct letters will come off board and nothing will appear on canvas if player guesses incorrectly a piece of the hangman will appear Describe the logic that evaluates the player's victory/loss/progress status.
+  - What happens when the player makes a choice?

+    if the player guesses a letter correct letters will appear on screen and nothing will appear on canvas if player guesses incorrectly a piece of the hangman will appear

+Describe the logic that evaluates the player's victory/loss/progress status.

     Player wins will display if player wins
     Player loses and hangman will appear of player loses progress will show in canvas